 05. Equator's Line

 The same name doesn't always mean the same thing.
 Even in the same country, climate and culture can vary dramatically from place to place.
-Similarly, the vast waters of our planet, whether called seas or oceans, each have their own unique character.
+Similarly, the vast waters of our planet, whether called seas or oceans, each has its own unique character.

-After crossing the equator, Aomi and I found ourselves sailing in waters that were completely new to us.
+After crossing the equator, Aomi and I found ourselves sailing through waters that were completely new to us.

 pacific climate